irmen/Pyro4/docs/source/tutorials.rst

                 host = 'your_hostname_here',
                 ns = True)

-*Stock market servers*
+*Stock market server*
     This example already creates a daemon object instead of using the :py:meth:`serveSimple` call.
-    You'll have to modify the three source files because they all create a daemon.
+    You'll have to modify the stockmarket source file because that is the one creating a daemon.
     But you'll only have to add the proper ``host`` argument to the construction of the Daemon, to set it to your machine name instead of the default of localhost.
     Ofcourse you could also change the ``HOST`` config item (either in the code itself,